Welcome to Bike Odyssey

 and Europe's best castles!

-Check out our Documentary
+Check out our BBC documentary

-and ride the tour (no panniers required!)
+and ride the bike tour (no panniers required!)

 Bike Odyssey specialises in running journeys of a lifetime.
 We only tour in exceptional corners of the world.
 We only create exceptional routes.
 We only follow exceptional historical figures.
 Unsurprisingly, our cycling tours are exceptional.
 We love them and you will too.